elogikalaf/quartz/content/LINUX HARDENING.md

-The most important rule of system hardening that reasonable admins follow is:

 > **`A production environment is the real instance of the app so make your changes on the dev/test!`**

 The second most important rule is: